How can lawyers help recover debt?

 Mediation is an informal process where a third-party helps the creditor and debtor reach an agreement.
 The outcome of a mediation is not binding.
 However, it can be a time and cost-efficient option which allows for a continued business relationship.
 In NSW, Community Justice Centres offer free mediation services.

-Adjudication is a dispute resolution process provided for in a contract or statute which is often used in the construction industry.
+Adjudication is a dispute resolution process provided for in a contract or statute.
+This method is often used in the construction industry.
 It involves an independent adjudicator (decision-maker) assessing the claim and making a determination.
 If the debtor fails to pay, this determination is enforceable by the courts and registered as a judgement debt.
 This is a fast resolution process with strict deadlines culminating with a determination within 10 days of the adjudicator receiving the Adjudication Application and Adjudication Response.

 Enforcement of a Judgement Debt